J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/winobox-1.png" width="320" height="240" /> &nbsp; &nbsp; &nbsp;
 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/winobox-2.png" width="320" height="240" />
 <BR><BR><a href="#top">*top of page*</a>
 #
+**Winogradsky enclosure with nutrient gradient**<BR>
+Time permitted, I will start working on a second Winogradsky jar based design.
+This one will have a pump on either side to allow the introduction of nutrients.
+Or additional microorganisms.
+Or harmful substances.
+#
 # Slime mold arena<a id="sma"></a><BR>
 The slime mold is a remarkable creature, showing intelligent behavior in the absence of a nervous system.
 As such, many researchers believe it can get bored and in fact it will often try to escape its enclosure looking for adventure.
 I designed a home that will make it easy to keep the slime mold in your life entertained, while also making it unattractive for it to wander off.